djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+Oh.
+[More happy news!](https://www.namecheap.com/support/payment-options/bitcoin.aspx) One more thing you can buy with your bitcoins!
+==============================

-So.
+3 Mar 2013 | So.
 Happy news.
 NYC, get ready.
-==============================

 2 Mar 2013 | Just watched an informative talk with [CJD](https://github.com/cjdelisle) on CJDNS, mesh networks, routing protocols, the works.
 (Shared on socialno.de, come find me!)